boinkkitty/tp/docs/UserGuide.md

 * CURRENT_YEAR is limited to a maximum of 30 characters.

+* EDU_LEVEL is limited to a maximum of 30 characters.

 * Each TAG (before the optional #HEX code) must be alphanumeric and at most 10 characters.

 * Tags can include an optional hexadecimal color code in the format #RRGGBB (e.g., t/cs2040#FFAABB).